 The BEP Alternative alignment would pass through the cities of Fremont, Milpitas, and a portion of San Jose.
 Archaeological resources inventories identified known resources and locations within the archaeological APE with high sensitivity for buried resources along the BEP Alternative alignment.
 The number of known archaeological resources and areas of high sensitivity within the APE associated with each city are shown in Table 5.4-1.
-Four known archaeological resources occur within the APE of the BEP Alternative, 14 locations of potential buried resources, and 11 locations of possible historic-era archaeological resources have been identified within the APE of the BEP Alternative.
+Four known archaeological resources, and 11 locations of potential buried resources, and 11 locations of possible historic-era archaeological resources have been identified within the APE of the BEP Alternative.